Action Man: Spacemen

 A new line was released featuring spacemen: Captain Zargon (the Space Pirate), and Zargonite and Space Ranger Captain.
 Captain Zargon used the same body mould, but in black plastic with silver printed tattoos and a "skull" head inside a moulded helmet.
 At the same time, Action Man gained a new set of equipment under the Space Ranger title, including a "Space speeder", a two-man four-in-one vehicle, and the single occupant "Solar Hurricane".

 The outfits were futuristic rather than previous space suits which had been based on the equipment of the Gemini and Apollo missions.
 Subsequent Space Rangers had cloth outfits, rather than the somewhat impractical rubber of the first release.
 One Space Ranger produced by Palitoy was only sold in the European market under the "Group Action Joe" licensee as Captain Cosmos.

 Another Space Ranger was the Millennium 2000 Special Edition.
 In 1980, one more figure not based on the Action Man doll was added: "ROM" the Robot, licensed from Parker Brothers and originally called Rom Spaceknight, that would be adapted into a long-running comic book series by Marvel.

 Packaging: 1960s–80s

 Figure boxes

 The initial releases of the basic figures were packaged in boxes just slighter taller than the figure, with dynamic graphics depicting the figures in action poses on the front and back, with photos of the various accessory sets on the left and right side panels.
 The graphics were direct copies of those used for the U.S. 1964–1968 production G.I.
 Joe.
 The boxes featured wood grain background detail for soldiers, blue background for sailor, and yellow/brown for pilot.

-The boxes opened at the top, rather than the lidded version used in the U.S, for G.I.
+The boxes opened at the top, rather than the lidded version used in the U.S., for G.I.
 Joe.
 The figure enclosed was dressed in basic fatigues appropriate to the military branch, but since this did not match the box graphics, it raised truth in advertising issues, since the purchaser could rightly assume the contents "should" match the packaging.
-As a result, the boxes were modified to include a photo image on the lower right of the actual contents; from 1970 on, the graphics depicted the actual dressed figure as enclosed.
+As a result, the boxes were modified to include a photo image on the lower right of the actual contents.
+From 1970 on, the graphics depicted the actual dressed figure as enclosed.

 Wooden footlocker

 As with G.I.
-Joe, during the 1960s, Action Man had a wooden footlocker (Kit locker box) with plastic tray insert to store his accessories in.
+Joe, during the 1960s, Action Man had a wooden footlocker (Kit locker box) with a plastic tray insert to store his accessories in.
 It is overall dimensionally identical to the G.I.
 Joe item, but the production details varied.